jimthompson5802/mlflow_demo/README.md

 # mlflow Demonstration

-This repo demonstrates the use of [mlflow](https://mlflow.org).
+This repo demonstrates the use of the open source project [mlflow](https://mlflow.org), which is used to record and manage results of machine learning experiments.
 Docker containers provide the run-time environment for this demonstration.

 ## Demonstration Environment